 On the other side of La Reforma was a huge exhibition of skulls, called “MexiCráneos,” also very cool.
 The cempasúchil flowers were all out.
 I was excited to take photos of them with the Angel de la Independencia, but she is covered with scaffolding and under rehabilitation, and the flowers were full of thousands of people.
 So much for those gorgeous, quiet, no-people photos with the Angel in her glory!

-- Posted by art, Culture, Culture, Customs and Traditions in
+- Posted by Dianne Hofner Saphiere in art, Culture, Culture, Customs and Traditions

 - Tagged: alebrijes, catedral, Cathedral, desfile, folk art, Mexico, Mexico City, Palace of Fine Arts, parade